dalong123/Session-based-url-routing-php/README.md

 Basic module system - laying on PHP sessions.
 There are no links on mouseover, only index.php showing in addressbar.

-You can use for a small CMS or so.
+You can use it for a small CMS or so.

 Period